rstar24/rstar24.github.io/about.markdown

 permalink: /about/
 ---

-`I am a Student of Computer Science.
-I like coffee.
-I have several other interesting ideas about programming and software development.`
+`I am a Student of Computer Science.I like coffee.I like to music.I like poetry,throught I am a novice.`

-`I have simple philosophy.`

-`Just keep playing`
+`I believe in possiblity to be able to grow plants on moon and mars`

+`Better say that I borrowed the belief from someone.`

+`Who like to do yoga in evening.`

+`I made this website in a hurry `

+`So We have Compromise on looks a little bit`

+`Keep Hustling`